jakechr/jira-to-lucid-doc/README.md

 ### Obtaining Required Credentials:
 #### Jira API Key:
-* Generate an API token or key from your Jira account settings.
+* Generate an API token or key from your Jira [account settings](https://id.atlassian.com/manage-profile/security/api-tokens).
 This token will be used as the `JIRA_API_KEY`.
 #### Jira Authentication Email:
 * Use the email address associated with your Jira account as the `JIRA_AUTH_EMAIL`.
 #### Lucid OAuth2 Token:
-* Obtain an OAuth2 token by creating an OAuth2 app in your Lucid Developer Console.
+* Obtain an OAuth 2.0 token by creating an OAuth 2.0 app in your [Lucid Developer Console](https://developer.lucid.co/guides/#oauth-2-0-client-creation).
 Use the generated token as `LUCID_OAUTH2_TOKEN`.
 #### Jira Subdomain:
 * Identify and specify the subdomain of your Jira instance's URL.
 For instance, if your Jira URL is `https://yourcompany.atlassian.net`, the subdomain is `yourcompany`.
 Use the subdomain as `JIRA_SUBDOMAIN`.